The future of cloud belongs to those who build. And online communities give us an incredible opportunity to learn from their experience in real-time.

 In this list, we’re recognizing some of the people in cloud whose public examples inspire us to build better, more inclusive cloud applications.

-Everyone listed here has wrought a tremendous positive influence on the community through their work, but social media “reach” was not a primary criteria for this list – instead, we sought active technical contributors to the cloud community.
+Everyone listed here has wrought a tremendously positive influence on the community through their work, but social media “reach” was not a primary consideration for this list — instead, we sought active technical contributors to the cloud community.

 First up, we’ll focus on AWS.
-Get your following fingers ready — here are 21 hands-on AWS builders you should be following in 2021.
+Get your following fingers ready — here are some of the hands-on AWS builders you should be following today.

 Gillian Armstrong is an AWS Machine Learning Hero and a solutions architect at Liberty IT, based in Northern Ireland.
 (There’s actually a whole nest of great AWS builders at Liberty, including several more AWS Heroes – we recommend checking them all out.)
 Even in such rarified company, Gillian stands out for her pragmatic approach to machine learning and AI, her consistent blogging, and her helpful Twitter feed.

 Another AWS Hero – the first Data Hero from Australia, in fact – Denis applies her work in AWS to a variety of fascinating problems in the healthcare and genomics space – including research on COVID-19.
 Her cloud-native bioinformatics efforts utilize serverless, EC2, and more.
 If you’re interested in dealing with massive datasets on AWS (and, just maybe, saving the world), Denis is a great follow.

 You can find out more about Denis’ work here: https://bioinformatics.csiro.au/